rodrigoalveslima/ATLoad_back/README.md

 # ATLoad
-A Python library for benchmark workload generators.
-It enables the generation of reproducible bursty workloads that are representative of online services.
+ATLoad is a Python library for building synthetic workload generators.
+It enables the reproducible generation of bursty workloads that are representative of online services.

-* ATLoad can use a closed loop, where a client can only send a new request after the last one has returned, or an open loop.
+* ATLoad clients can be configured to use a closed or open loop for sending requests.
+When using a closed loop, a client can only send a new request after its last request has returned.
-* ATLoad generates think times (i.e., time intervals between consecutive client requests) using a configurable statistical distribution (e.g., Poisson, uniform, or constant).
+* ATLoad clients can be configured to use a specific statistical distribution (e.g., Poisson, uniform, or constant) for generating think times (i.e., time intervals between consecutive requests).
-* ATLoad injects burstiness to the workload using a *Markovian Arrival Process (MAP)*, as described in this [paper](https://dl.acm.org/doi/abs/10.1145/1555228.1555267).
+* ATLoad clients can be configured to inject burstiness in the workload using a *Markovian Arrival Process (MAP)*, as described in this [paper](https://dl.acm.org/doi/abs/10.1145/1555228.1555267).
-* ATLoad generates a request mix using a graph where nodes represent request types and arc weights represent probabilities of transitioning between request types.
+* ATLoad clients generate a request mix using a configurable graph where nodes represent request types and arc weights represent probabilities of transitioning between request types.

 ## Workload Configuration
-This configuration specifies a bursty workload that simulates 200 clients sending 3 types of requests (`write`, `read`, and `delete`) for 300 seconds.
+This is the configuration for a bursty workload that simulates 200 users sending 3 types of requests (`write`, `read`, and `delete`) for 300 seconds.
 The mean think time is 10 seconds.
 ```
-sessions: 200                     # number of concurrent sessions
+sessions: 200                     # number of concurrent client sessions
-loop: closed                      # type of loop ("closed" or "open")
+loop: closed                      # type of client loop ("closed" or "open")
 duration:
   total: 300                      # total duration in seconds
   ramp_up: 60                     # ramp up time in seconds
   ramp_down: 60                   # ramp down time in seconds
 think_time: 10                    # mean think time in seconds
-think_time_distribution: poisson  # distribution of think time ("poisson",
+think_time_distribution: poisson  # distribution of client think time
-                                  # "uniform", or "constant")
+                                  # ("poisson", "uniform", or "constant")
 burstiness:
   window: 1.0                     # burstiness window in seconds
-  intensity: 4                    # burstiness intensity (as a multiplier of average workload)
+  intensity: 4                    # burstiness intensity (as a multiplier of
+                                  # average workload)
   turn_on_prob: 0.2               # probability of turning bursty mode on
   turn_off_prob: 0.1              # probability of turning bursty mode off
 request_graph: